eptalights/eptalights-python/docs/cpp_support.rst

 1. Hello World in C++
 ---------------------

-First, let's understanding how a simple **Hello World** program translates into **GIMPLE IR** and how we can interpret this using Python.
+First, let's understanding how a simple **Hello World** program translates into **Sophia-IR** and how we can interpret this using Python.

 .. code-block:: c++